Wendy Tori, Ph.D.

 Collaborative student research experiences

 Earlham students have been actively working with me since 2008.
-They have co-authored articles, and they have contributed to my long-term Amazon Manakin Project.
-Most importantly they have been involved in real science from planning, to troubleshooting, to wrestling with the findings, and publishing our results.
+They have co-authored articles, and they have contributed to my long-term Amazon Manakin Project and most recently in my collaborative work with Dr. Jaime Coon in projects connected with Applied Grassland Ecology, habitat restoration and the effects on wildlife (mainly birds).
+Students have been involved in real science from planning, to troubleshooting, to wrestling with the findings, and publishing our results.
 I have worked with students doing research projects in the following places:

 - United States Indiana (Bluebird Project) and Nebraska (Painted Turtle project collaboration w/ Dr. John Iverson)